-Morph: a child’s journey through gender
+Morph: a mother’s view of a child’s journey through gender

 Photographer: Margaret Albaugh

 Morph is the story of a child exploring his gender expression and showing himself as a girl to the world.
 This project doesn’t really have a start date.
 Or maybe it does.
 Maybe it started in the second trimester of my pregnancy with him, when I lay in our teal guest bedroom (teal oddly being his favorite color now) crying with fears he might be trans.
 My therapist asked how I got this specific fear but I don’t know how.
 Maybe trans individuals happened to be in the news a lot at that time.
 Caitlyn Jenner wouldn’t come out for another three years though and I can’t remember any other newsworthy individuals during my pregnancy in 2012 so it doesn’t seem probable.
 I don’t know what specifically planted that seed of fear in my head.

 I do know why I feared transsexualism.
 I remember hearing someone’s story about feeling like they were born in the wrong body.
 They suppressed that feeling for years, feeling ashamed of their inclinations and for their desires to express themselves authentically.
 I can’t imagine that kind of mental anguish.
 I didn’t want that for my kids.
 But I managed to tell myself, the chances of him being trans were so minimal.
 And even if he were trans, the anguish trans-children and trans-people go through is a result of having no safe space to be themselves.
 I wouldn’t let that happen to my kids.
 Our family would be their safe space.
 (These were the thoughts that helped me get out of bed and move onto other fears, like cat litter and toxoplasmosis.)